Fallopian Tube Cancer

 The percentages of women who are alive 5 years after diagnosis and treatment (the 5-year survival rate) are

 For more advanced cancer that has spread to other parts of the body, doctors usually remove as much of the cancer as possible to prolong survival.
 This type of surgery is called cytoreductive surgery.
-Depending on where the cancer has spread, women may be treated with chemotherapy instead of or before surgery.
+Depending on where the cancer has spread, women may be treated with chemotherapy instead of or before and/or after surgery.

 Chemotherapy (as for ovarian cancer) is usually necessary after surgery.
 Chemotherapy may be used to destroy any small areas of cancer that may remain.
 The most commonly used chemotherapy drugs are carboplatin plus paclitaxel.
 Radiation therapy is rarely useful.

 For cancer that has spread to other parts of the body, removing as much of the cancer as possible improves the prognosis.